yilin-zhang/LiveCodingAnimations/readme.md

 ```
 Open `osc_sender.html`.

-(You can also use any other OSC sender.
-The sending port should be 3333.)
+You can also use any other OSC sender.
+The sending port should be 3333.

+This part will be replaced by our FoxDot OSC sender.

 ### Set up OSC receiver